School Age Classrooms

 This is a district-based program for students grades K-12 with moderate to severe learning challenges, along with some emotional, physical and/or management needs.
 The focus of the class is to help students to develop academic, social and emotional strengths to maximize their learning and growth.
 At the secondary level, students may access career readiness and/or vocational programming.
 These students typically benefit from further skill development in the areas of functional academics, activities of daily living, vocational awareness and training, social skills and community orientation.

-6:1:1 Medically Fragile
+6:1:1 Medically Complex

 Students with aides